munificent/craftinginterpreters/book/closures.md

 Maintaining a sorted list requires inserting elements in the middle efficiently.
 That suggests using a linked list instead of a dynamic array.
-Since we defined the ObjUpvalue struct ourselves, the easiest implementation is an intrusive list that puts the next pointer right inside the ObjUpvalue struct itself:
+Since we defined the ObjUpvalue struct ourselves, the easiest implementation is an intrusive list that puts the next pointer right inside the ObjUpvalue struct itself.

 ^code next-field (1 before, 1 after)

-When we allocate an upvalue, it is not attached to any list yet so the link is `NULL`:
+When we allocate an upvalue, it is not attached to any list yet so the link is `NULL`.

 ^code init-next (1 before, 1 after)

-The VM owns the list, so the head pointer goes right inside the main VM struct:
+The VM owns the list, so the head pointer goes right inside the main VM struct.

 ^code open-upvalues-field (1 before, 3 after)

-The list starts out empty:
+The list starts out empty.

 ^code init-open-upvalues (1 before, 1 after)